-This course will introduce students to the theory of music, providing them with the skills needed to read and write Western music notation, as well as to understand, analyse, and listen informedly.
-It will cover material such as pitches and scales, intervals, clefs, rhythm, form, meter, phrases and cadences, and basic harmony.
+This course, revised in 2022, will introduce you to the theory of music, providing you with the skills needed to read and write Western music notation, as well as to understand, analyse, and listen informedly.

 Since 1583 the University of Edinburgh has been at the forefront of innovation in education and research.
 Ranked 20th in the world, we have been an international leader in online learning since our first online degree launched in 2005.
 As part of our commitment to making learning accessible to all, we offer free courses in a variety of subjects including philosophy, health, animal welfare and STEM courses, all designed to build the skills of the global community.

 - 5 stars71.22%

 - 1 star2.50%

 I had no musical background and this was a challenging experience.
 I've learnt a lot in this course, I recommend it.
 I'm not giving it 5 stars because one of the weeks must be improved.

 The course was very good and the instructors excellent.
 I played trumpet and bass so I was able to keep up in the beginning, but it became progressively more challenging.
 Well done.

 If you don't know much about music theory, it's going to be pretty challenging, and still is reachable.
 You learn as much as you want with this courses.
 I'm glad I could finish it.

 Good course for beginners in music theory.
 Week 3 session is so much concise with no example.\n\nWeek 3 session should be more elaborative and reading material should be there.